 By sliding the sleeves down to the first stage you prevent the hose from cracking at the connections or from excessive bending.

-Are there no sleeves on your scuba regulator?
+Are there no sleeves on yours?
 You might have flex-hoses which do not need sleeves to protect them from damage.

 Step 7: Check for Leaks

-Now that your scuba regulator is assembled you need to check whether you have done it properly and there are no leaks.
-Connect the scuba regulator to an air tank.
+Now that your scuba regulator setup is complete you need to check whether you have done it properly and there are no leaks.
+Connect it to an air tank.

 Press the purge button on the second stage before slowly opening the tank.
 When the air is flowing out the second stage you can release the purge button but continue opening the tank until it is completely open.

 If you hear any hissing noises then there is a leak.
-This means that you need to depressurize, disassemble and re-assemble the scuba regulator.
+This means that you need to depressurize, disassemble and re-assemble.

 Understand your equipment will help you get the most out of your dives.
 Now you know how to assemble your new regulator, take a look at these tips on how to save air during your dive to get the most out of your bottom time!
 Are you a more visual learner?
 Then take a look at this video.